poloclub/argo-scholar/README.md

 # Argo Scholar

-**Argo Scholar New Features:**
-- Ability to add multiple nodes to a graph
-- Ability to add citations or references of any node to the graph
-- Ability to read information regarding each node: i.e. paper name, paper abstract, etc
-- Ability to share graph with snapshot (json)

-An interactive graph visualization system that runs in your web browsers.
+An interactive literature exploration visualization system that runs in your web browsers.
 No installation needed.

 [**Live Demo** - Launch Argo Scholar in your browser](https://poloclub.github.io/argo-scholar/)